Matej Rudan

-Matej Rudan (born 21 March 2001) is a Croatian professional basketball player who currently plays for KK Cibona of the Croatian League.
+Matej Rudan (born 21 March 2001) is a Croatian professional basketball player who last played for KK Cibona of the Croatian League.

 Early career

 Rudan started to play basketball with KK Omiš-Cagalj Tours Galeb.
 In 2015, he joined the youth system of his hometown team Cibona.
 Two years later, he moved to Germany to join the youth system of Bayern Munich.
 In August 2018, Rudan participated at the Basketball Without Borders Europe camp in Belgrade, Serbia.
 In February 2019, he participated at the Basketball Without Borders Global 5 camp in Charlotte, North Carolina.
 Following the 2018–19 Euroleague Adidas NGT, he was named to the All-Tournament Team.

 Professional career

 In 2018, Rudan got promoted to the reserve team of Bayern Munich of the German 3rd-tier level ProB.
 In 2020, he got promoted to the Bayern Munich first team.
 Rudan averaged 3.4 points and 2.3 rebounds for the first team, while he averaged 13.7 points and 4.5 rebounds while playing for the Bayern II team in the 2020–21 season.
 On June 28, 2021, he parted ways with Bayern Munich.
-On August 25, 2021, Rudan signed with Mega Basket of the ABA League for one year deal with an option till the end of the 2022–23 season.
+On August 25, 2021, Rudan signed with Mega Basket of the ABA League for one-year deal with an option till the end of the 2022–23 season.

 On June 14th, 2023, CB Breogán announced his signing on a 1-year loan from FC Bayern Munich.
 Rudan average 3.5 points and 1.7 deboinds while playing for CB Breogan in Liga Endesa.